elastic/elasticsearch-py/docs/reference/dsl_how_to_guides.md

 #### Data types [_data_types]

-The `Document` instances can use native python types such as `str` and `datetime` for its attributes.
+The `Document` instances can use native Python types such as `str` and `datetime` for its attributes.
 In case of `Object` or `Nested` fields an instance of the `InnerDoc` subclass is used, as in the `add_comment` method in the above example, where we are creating an instance of the `Comment` class.

 There are also specific type classes that were created to make working with some field types easier, for example the `Range` object used in any of the [range fields](elasticsearch://reference/elasticsearch/mapping-reference/range.md):